-When I decided to write a book about my personal experiences with Toy Soldiers -and as Dan has remarked some policemen- it was fun.
+When I decided to write a book about my personal experiences with Toy Soldiers -and as Dan Allen has remarked some Toy Policemen- it was fun.
 But it has turned a sobering experience.
-I first did it in Spanish -just to find that nobody was interested- and secondly I translated the book to English myself… that was really sobering!… First edition not up to par I fear… so in the end just because sheer stubbornness I payed for getting the manuscript edited and revised to make it readable and apt for human consumption.
+I first did it in Spanish -just to find that nobody was interested in my ramblings- and secondly I translated the book to English myself… that was really stupid!… First edition not up to par I fear… so in the end just because sheer stubbornness I payed for getting the manuscript edited and revised to make it readable and apt for human consumption.
 Will never compensate finances involved with sales of the Second English edition but I was less mortified -satisfaction finally was achieved- so far so good.

 So, there you go, I will end this post with a thought on equipment.
 Imagine you think getting a Pontoon Train is a good idea… why not?… there are rivers aplenty to ford… Berezina comes to mind!.
 So what can be said about it?… first of all if wargaming in 6mm your Pontoon Train, deployed or in Transports is quite affordable… I will surely get both versions… on the march and mounted over a river.
 IF you do not use minis on the stands the same set will be used in no matter what period, glue those Engineers and Pontonniers in separate stands.
 I have found firms -a google search will suffice- that will cut your stands to measure to suit your needs (Baccus compatible).
 The Idea of NOT getting minis glued in the stands of your Equipment is extensible to Mule trains, Camel trains, Wagons, and Transports akin, and I never use mounted soldiers on my limbers!… they are useful for a lot of periods that way!
 You lose some of the appeal of the Military Modeling part of the hobby but gain in space of storage and cash.
 If you do wargame in different scales at the same time yo will need the double or triple of scenery&equipment… I am not specially fond of investing too much money on scenery, I try to have a few things of quality but not overcomplicate the tabletop landscaping to the full.
 Be free to do whatever you want yourself!